JDSK0ala/JDSK0ala/README.md

 ## Hello hello!

 I'm JDSK0ala, but I also go by SKoala.
 Despite this, most people just get call me Koala.
-I'm just a guy (He/Him but idrc about what pronouns you use) who currently works on Minecraft related content, both Java Mods and Bedrock Addons
+I'm just a guy who currently works on Minecraft related content, both Java Mods and Bedrock Addons

 ## My current (released) work is as follows: